Jaya Prakash Nagar metro station

 Jaya Prakash Nagar is an elevated metro station on the north–south corridor of the Green Line of Namma Metro serving the J. P. Nagar area of Bengaluru, India.
-It was opened to the public on 18 June 2017.
+It was opened to the public on 18 June 2017, as a part of the Phase 1 network.

 This metro station is proposed to be an interchange for the upcoming, proposed Orange Line.